 After the Ags punted again, Davis connected with flanker Robert Lavergne for another Cougar score.
 A&M went down and kicked a field goal before Davis hit Eddie Foster again, this time from 18 yards out.
 The sellout Cougar crowd went wild, chanting “Think Cotton” after the score.

 UH’s early success was remarkable as the Aggies had the #1 defense nationally for three years running.
 They’d given up less than ten ppg since the start of the 1975 season, and in the last 20 regular-season games, the Ags had given up 20+ points just twice.

 “Those (scoring) plays were the same ones they ran the seven years I was there,” A&M defensive coordinator (and former UH coach) Melvin Robertson said.
 “Same sets and everything.
 They just outexecuted us.”

 The Aggies added a fourth-quarter touchdown but were never in the game.
-UH held the Ags to just 196 yards of offense, a season-low, and the Mad Dogs were responsible for A&M’s lowest SWC scoring output stretching over 3 seasons.
+UH held the Ags to just 196 yards of offense, a season-low, and the Mad Dogs were responsible for A&M’s lowest SWC scoring output stretching over three seasons.
 UH would shut out the Aggies in 1978, 33-0, which was the beginning of the end of the successful run for the Pooooooor Aggies.

 As time ticked off the clock, Houston fans knew they had begun their first SWC season 2-0.
-The rowdy Rice Stadium crowd chanted “Think Cotton” once more as the game went final.
+The rowdy Rice Stadium crowd once more chanted “Think Cotton” as the game went final.

 “I really appreciate the total effort of this team,” Bill Yeoman exclaimed in the joyous locker room.
 “We really have some super players.”